 Under The Cover… With Caleb Azumah Nelson

 Caleb Azumah Nelson is the critically acclaimed author of Open Water.
 His debut novel is about two young Black Londoners trying make their mark on a city that by turns celebrates and rejects them.
+Caleb recently won the First Novel prize at the Costa Book Awards 2021.

 Under The Cover with… Caleb Azumah Nelson